isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to delete a person.
-2. System deletes the person from the list and notifies the user.
+2. KrustyKrab deletes the person from the list and notifies the user.

 Use case ends.

 **Extensions**
 - **1a.** Invalid input (e.g., invalid person id).
     - 1a1.
-System shows error message.
+KrustyKrab shows error message.
     - 1a2.
 Use case resumes at step 1.

 ---